 What Is an Oligarchy?

-An oligarchy is a form of governance in which administrative power is vested in a few people in the society.
+An oligarchy is a form of governance in which administrative power is vested in a select few people.
 The class of people in power is distinguished by wealth, family ties, nobility, military or religious control.
-The control of oligarchic states is passed from one generation to the other although inheritance of the family wealth is not necessary.
-A majority of oligarchies are known to be tyrannical, relying on the submission and obedience of the public.
+The control of oligarchic states is passed from one generation to the other, although inheritance of the family wealth is not a necessary condition.
+The majority of oligarchies are known to be tyrannical, relying on the submission and obedience of the public.
 Oppression is used to subdue those who rise against the state.

 History of Oligarchy

 The term “oligarchy” was pioneered by Aristotle to refer to the rule of the rich.
 Today the system is better known as plutocracy.
-A majority of today’s de Jure democratic governments are de facto oligarchies since they are ruled by a small group of people from powerful and influential families with shared interests.
-These groups of people spread power and elect leaders from among themselves in disguise of being democratic.
-Modern-day oligarchy might be mistaken for democracy although it is not true democracy.
+A majority of today’s de jure democratic governments are de facto oligarchies since they are ruled by a small group of people from powerful and influential families who have shared interests.
+Many political theorists believe that modern-day oligarchies might be mistaken for democracy because despite elections, power is still held within the hands a of select few.
 In fourth century BCE, Athenians revolted against the oligarchical government and restored democracy by selecting government officers from large groups of adult volunteers.
-The Athenians even drew judges and jurors from the public and vested them with the power to provide justice and overrule the Assembly.
+The Athenians even drew judges and jurors from the public and vested them with the power to ensure justice and overrule the Assembly.

 Forms of Government by Oligarchic Attributes

-Oligarchy exists in different forms such as aristocracy, plutocracy, stratocracy, timocracy, meritocracy, noocracy, geniocracy, theocracy, Kratocracy, kritarchy, and netocracy.
+Oligarchy exists in different forms such as aristocracy, plutocracy, kratocracy, stratocracy, timocracy, meritocracy, technocrachy, geniocracy, noocracy, theocracy, kritarchy and patricracy.

 Kratocracy is a system of governance in which those who are strong enough to seize power take over the state activities through coercion, deception, and persuasion.
 Kratocracy is no longer a viable form of governance in modern societies due to the popularity of democracy.
-The ideology advocates for the leadership of the strong over the others.
-They possess the power to determine the rights and wrongs.
+The ideology advocates for the leadership of the strong over the weak.

-Meritocracy, on the other hand, refers to a system of governance where particular sectors of the economy are left to the experts in the sector.
+In contrast, a meritocracy is a system of governance where particular sectors of the economy are left to the experts in the sector.
 The political philosophy is based on the ideology that people are more productive if they engage in what they like and possess knowledge about.
-State leadership is left to people believed to be natural leaders.
+State leadership is left to people who exel in their field.

 Geniocracy is a system of governance proposed in 1977 by the leader of the International Raëlian Movement.
 It advocates for creative problem solving, intelligence and compassion in running the government.
 Geniocracy considers intelligence a crucial part of governance and suggest that only knowledgeable people should be involved in running the government.